 - ½ teaspoon vanilla extract

 - Tear the kale leaves into bite-sized pieces and boil or steam for a few minutes until tender.
-Refresh in cold water, drain and puree (it will still be a bit stringy).
-Set aside.
+Refresh by running under cold water, drain and puree well with a hand blender.

-- Sift the icing sugar into a bowl, add the other ingredients and mix until smooth.
+Sift the icing sugar into a bowl, add the other ingredients and mix with an electric mixer until smooth.

 - Store in the fridge until ready to use.
-Frost the cooled cake.
+Frost the completely cooled cake.